 The Diabetic Eye Screening Programme in this area is provided by Health Intelligence after they were awarded the contract by NHS England Midlands and East to continue provision of the service from 1 April 2016.
 All patients aged 12 and over, with a diagnosis of diabetes will be referred by their GP surgery to the diabetic eye screening programme.
 You can find more information about this service as www.eadesp.co.uk

 Please note that we will use your mobile number to text you with information regarding your care such as appointment reminders.
 Please let us know if you would not like your mobile number used for this purpose.
-Please add more examples if you use the text messaging service for services ie flu campaign etc.
+We will also send messages to let you know of flu campaigns, long term condition reminders and for various other care-related purposes, including invitations to health education events.

 Please note that this practice records its calls for training and quality purposes.